donnemartin/dev-setup/README.md

 ##### Run the .dots Script with Command Line Arguments

-Since you probably don't want to install every section, the `.dots` script supports command line arguments to run only specified sections.
+**Since you probably don't want to install every section**, the `.dots` script supports command line arguments to run only specified sections.
 Simply pass in the [scripts](#scripts) that you want to install.
 Below are some examples.

+**For more customization, you can [clone](#clone-the-repo) or [fork](https://github.com/donnemartin/dev-setup/fork) the repo and tweak the `.dots` script and its associated components to suit your needs.**

 Run all: